About

 Editorial policy

-We don't accept paid sponsorships, free PR samples, or affiliate-only content.
-Some posts include affiliate links to products and services we already use and recommend — those are clearly marked at the bottom of each post.
+This blog does not accept paid sponsorships, free PR samples, or affiliate-only content.
+Some posts include affiliate links to products and services already used and recommended — those are clearly marked at the bottom of each post.
 The blog is supported by display advertising (Google AdSense) and a small set of honest affiliate partnerships (Amazon Associates, Klook).

-How posts are made: we use AI drafting tools to structure and speed up writing, and every post is reviewed, fact-checked, and edited by a human in Seoul before it goes live.
-Photos, on-the-ground experience, restaurant visits, and product recommendations are from a real person actually living in Korea.
+How posts are made: AI drafting tools are used to structure and speed up writing, and every post is reviewed, fact-checked, and edited by Dongkuk Kim before it goes live.
+On-the-ground experience, restaurant visits, and product recommendations come from a real person living in Korea.

-Sources: we cite official sources where possible (TMDB for drama/film, Naver for local business listings, manufacturer pages for product specs, Olive Young / MUSINSA / Coupang / Klook / Booking for retailer context).
+Sources: official sources are cited where possible (TMDB for drama/film, Naver for local business listings, manufacturer pages for product specs, Olive Young / MUSINSA / Coupang / Klook / Booking for retailer context).
 Prices are listed in Korean won at the time of writing and may change.

 Updates and corrections: posts are revised when products are reformulated, restaurants change hours, or new information surfaces.
-If you spot an error, please email us — corrections happen the same week.
+If you spot an error, please email and corrections happen the same week.

 Get in touch

 Questions, product suggestions, factual corrections, or partnership inquiries — email kanbaroo@gmail.com.
-We read everything and reply to most.
+Every message is read, and most get a reply.

 You can also check our contact page for the latest details.